pskelsey/4C-model/docs/Documentation.md

 To visualise your function, adjust the range of your x-variable (minimum and maximum values) and the increment (affects the smoothness of the curve) using the 'x-range' numeric field.
 The format required is min:step:max, e.g., to plot from 0 to 10 in steps of 0.1 you would enter 0:0.1:10.
 Click the 'Run' button.

 ### Final model selection
-To use a model for projections you must slide the 'Use this model' switch to the right and the lamp will change to green.
+To use a model for projections you must select 'Use this model' with the switch in the bottom right of the tab, changing the lamp from change to green.
 You can now proceed to the Projections Tab.

 ### Creating your own model